A Functional Model for Structure Learning and Parameter Estimation in Continuous Time Bayesian Network: An Application in Identifying Patterns of Multiple Chronic Conditions: Introduction

-\IEEEPARstart{B}{ayesian} networks (BNs) are probabilistic graphical models that represents a set of random variables and their conditional dependencies via a directed acyclic graph (DAG) \cite{pearl_theory_1995, heckerman_tutorial_1998, yang2016learning}.
-By encoding the information uncertainty in their structure, BNs offer valuable insights about the random variables and their interactions for complex data summarization and visualization, prediction and inference, and correlation and causation analysis.
+\IEEEPARstart{B}{ayesian} networks (BNs) are probabilistic graphical models that represent a set of random variables and their conditional dependencies via a directed acyclic graph (DAG) \cite{pearl_theory_1995, heckerman_tutorial_1998, yang2016learning}.
+BNs offer valuable insights about the random variables and their interactions for complex data summarization and visualization, prediction and inference, and correlation and causation analysis by encoding the information uncertainty in their structure.
 BNs also have useful applications in medicine for predictive modeling of multiple chronic conditions (MCC) \cite{faruqui2018mining, lappenschaar2013multilevel}.